Marshall/Goldblatt mansion: Design and features

 The opulent mansion was designed as a place to hold entertain, featuring many exotic spaces in which Marshall could entertain guests.
-The extravagance of the mansion has even led to retrospective comparison being made between Marshall and Jay Gatsby, the titular character of the F. Scott Fitzgerald novel The Great Gatsby, as well as Charles Foster Kane, the titular character of the film Citizen Kane (who, in the film, built an elaborate mansion named Xanadu).
-The mansion was so elaborate that, when Marshall hosted Edward, Prince of Wales (the future King Edward VIII of the United Kingdom) at the mansion in October 1924 for what was planned to be a quick visit, the prince changed his plans and insisted on receiving a detailed tour of the entire mansion.
-Notable guests that Marshall hosted at the mansion included noted actors such as Ethel Barrymore, Fay Bainter, Richard Bennett, Ina Claire, Raymond Hitchcock, Ed Wynn, playwrights such as Noël Coward, conductors such as Leopold Stokowski, artists such as Frank O. Salisbury, tavelers such as Burton Holmes, and sports celebrities such as Walter Hagen.
+The extravagance of the mansion has even led to retrospective comparisons being made between Marshall and Jay Gatsby, the titular character of the F. Scott Fitzgerald novel The Great Gatsby, as well as Charles Foster Kane, the titular character of the film Citizen Kane (who, in the film, built an elaborate mansion named Xanadu).
+The mansion was so elaborate that, when Marshall hosted the Prince of Wales (later Edward VIII) at the mansion in October 1924 for what was planned to be a quick visit, the prince changed his plans and insisted on receiving a detailed tour of the entire mansion.
+Notable guests that Marshall hosted at the mansion included noted actors such as Ethel Barrymore, Fay Bainter, Richard Bennett, Ina Claire, Raymond Hitchcock, Ed Wynn, playwrights such as Noël Coward, conductors such as Leopold Stokowski, artists such as Frank O. Salisbury, travelers such as Burton Holmes, and sports celebrities such as Walter Hagen.
 Marshall decorated the mansion with rare art and furniture.
 The mansion was full of expensive imported furnishings and antiques, including doors imported from Agra, India carved window blinds imported from Madrid, Spain, a sedan chair imported from France, and a pair of 15th century European doors.

 The mansion featured an enclosed tropical greenhouse featuring an indoor swimming pool with turquoise blue colored tiling.
 This greenhouse was a main space of the mansion, with the mansion's other rooms effectively wrapping around it.
 In the greenhouse, the pool was surrounded by tropical garden complete with palm trees.
 When he was furnishing the garden, Marshall commissioned a five-car train in order to transport to Wilmette the tropical plants for the greenhouse.
 The steel-framed greenhouse featured glass windows along its exterior which could be opened in the summer weather to open the greenhouse space up to the outdoors.
 These windows would automatically open at the push of a button.
 The greenhouse's tropical garden was inhabited by live monkeys.